szabgab/slides/python-programming/argparse.md

 529
 ```

-The <emp>type</emp> parameter can be used to define the type restriction
+The `type` parameter can be used to define the type restriction
 and type conversion of the attributes.